mighdoll/peg_opt/README.md

         return token === 'c' ? 'c' : null;` }
 ```

-That's just part of the execution, and we can already see that there's
+That's just part of the execution.
+There's
-a lot of overhead to get to the actual logic.
+a lot of function calling overhead to get to the actual logic of checking tokens.

-But with a little cleverness, I think we could automatically refactor this.
+And with a little cleverness, I think we could automatically refactor this.
 Notice that both seq() operations are going to read the same `next()` token.
 So a little compiler could generate something that reads the next token
 first, and then decides what to do.
+(And because computer languages are designed to be easy to parse,
+looking ahead just one token should be enough most of the time too.)

 #### Compiler